 Team Leader – Thomas O’Neill

-The team leader will handle the majority of task assignment, scheduling, and will maintain sufficient contact with sponsors, advisors, and team members.
-Though all members may work on documents, team leader will ensure documentation of each event or correspondance throughout the project.
+The team leader will handle the majority of task assignments, scheduling, and will maintain sufficient contact with sponsors, advisors, and team members.
+Though all members may work on documents, team leader will ensure documentation of each event or correspondence throughout the project.
 This documentation and any other documents throughout the project will be finished and finalized by the team leader.

 Team leader will ensure the ship sails smoothly throughout the project.
 If a problem is to arise, the team leader will ensure the project stays on task and prevent further development of the problem.
 Communication will be done by team leader in a timely fashion and whenever deemed necessary by sponsor, advisor, or another member.
 The team leader may assign certain contact to other members or allow other members to choose to be line of contact when deemed necessary.
 Organization of in-person meetings will be done by the team leader.
 This includes a weekly agenda, organization of meeting times, and management of team calendar.